Vietnam.vn - Nền tảng quảng bá Việt Nam

 After 6 days of self-medication at home, the patient still had a headache, high fever, fatigue, difficulty breathing, conjunctival congestion causing discomfort and a red rash on the head and back spreading to the neck and chest.

-The patient came to the lower-level medical facility for examination and was transferred to the Department of General Infection, Central Hospital for Tropical Diseases.
+The patient came to the lower level medical facility for examination and was transferred to the Department of General Infection, Central Hospital for Tropical Diseases.

-When admitted to the Central Hospital for Tropical Diseases, the patient still had high fever, rash, severe diarrhea, and secondary infection.
+When admitted to the Central Hospital for Tropical Diseases, the patient still had a high fever, rash, severe diarrhea, and secondary infection.

 After 4 days of intensive treatment, the patient was alert, fever reduced, diarrhea decreased significantly, respiratory failure improved significantly, indicators were stable, rash appeared all over the body,